 River Safety Policy of 2017

 a.
-Comply with the Pentagon Sailing Weather and Wind Policy (under PSC River Marina on the website).
+Comply with the Pentagon Sailing Wind and Weather Policy

 b.
 Boats are not allowed to leave the slip when a Special Marine Warning is in effect for the area between the Key Bridge and Indian head, MD.